Dylan-Trevor-Rowe/Sickest-Minds-/README.md

 # Sickest Minds

-Sickest Minds is a Full CRUD responsive application that I built as a portfolio piece.
+Sickest Minds is a Full CRUD, responsive application that I built as a portfolio piece.
 It is an evergoing ongoing work in progress.
 The Application was built with movie nerds (me) in mind.

 # Overview